 This layer performs the functions similar to the top three layers of the OSI model, namely the application, the presentation, and the session Layer.
 It is responsible for presenting and creating user data, controlling user-interface specifications, and node-to-node communication.

 The application layer includes the protocols for providing user services or exchanging data over the network connections established by the lower layer.
 This may include some basic network support services such as routing protocols and host configuration.
-Examples of application layer protocols include the Hypertext Transfer Protocol (HTTP), the File Transfer Protocol (FTP), the Simple Mail Transfer Protocol (SMTP), Secure Shell (SSH), Post Office Protocol 3 (POP3), Simple Network Management Protocol (SNMP), Domain Name System (DNS), and the Dynamic Host Configuration Protocol (DHCP).
+Examples of application layer protocols include Hypertext Transfer Protocol (HTTP/HTTPS), File Transfer Protocol (FTP), Simple Mail Transfer Protocol (SMTP), Websocket (WS/WSS), Secure Shell (SSH), Post Office Protocol 3 (POP3), Simple Network Management Protocol (SNMP), Domain Name System (DNS), and Dynamic Host Configuration Protocol (DHCP).

 At the application layer, the TCP/IP model distinguishes between user protocols and support protocols.
 User protocols are used for actual user applications, e.g. FTP.
 Support protocols provide services to a system of network infrastructure, e.g. DNS.
 In addition, application layer protocols are associated with particular client–server applications, and common services having well-known port numbers.
 For instance, HTTP uses server port 80, and TELNET uses server port 23.